MrSquid25/SLAE/Assignment 3/README.md

                 jnz search_shell
                 jmp edi             ; We found our egg identifier, pass execution

-After that, we must compile the code using compile.sh.
+After that, we must compile the code using compile_egghunter.sh.
 This bash script will do the following:

    * 2.1) Assembly and link the nasm code: